 Third party certification

-Currently, there is one valid FSC Group forest management certificate in Honduras covering a total area of 17,815 ha of forest.
-This group certificate is held by the COATLAHL cooperative (Cooperativa Regional Agroforestal Colón, Atlántida Honduras Ltda.) on behalf of small timber-producing community groups, who manage natural broadleaf forests.
-(FSC Facts and Figures, 2019)
+Currently, there is one valid FSC Group forest management certificate in Honduras covering a total area of 17,815 ha of forest with 25 members.
+This group certificate is held by the COATLAHL cooperative (Cooperativa Regional Agroforestal Colón, Atlántida Honduras Ltda.) on behalf of small timber-producing community groups, who manage natural broadleaf forests (FSC Facts and Figures, 2020).

 Sources of information